What would you say if you had the option to self-administer most medical treatments painlessly?

 - Membrane: Dictates the rate of transmission in multilayer and reservoir transdermal patches

-- Backing: The protective outer layer guarding the rest of the patch from the environment
+- Backing: The protective outer layer guards the rest of the patch from the environment

-The converter cuts out the shape of the adhesive and leaves an area to which the final solution can be applied AFTER the body of the product is created.
+A converter will cut the shape out of the adhesive, leaving an area to which you can apply the final solution AFTER creating the product's body.

-With these options in mind, you’re just about ready to decide which route to take when building your transdermal patch design.
-However, it’s worth seeking out an expert before you fully commit to your design or materials.
+You’re just about ready to decide which route to take; however, it’s worth finding an expert before you fully commit to your transdermal patch design or materials.

-When designing a product, it’s easy to underestimate the importance of part manufacturability—a.k.a. making sure your design and materials lend themselves to manufacturing in the most efficient manner.
-However, part manufacturability plays a major role in determining the final price.
+When designing a product, it’s easy to underestimate the importance of part manufacturability—a.k.a., ensuring your design and materials lend themselves to manufacturing in the most efficient manner.
+However, part manufacturability plays a significant role in determining the final price.

-Working with an adhesive converter will allow you to achieve your product goals while retaining an efficient production design.
-For example, Strouse’s quoting process brings you through the product development process, where our engineers will suggest design optimizations to ensure a smoother, less complicated, and more affordable manufacturing process.
+Working with a medical converting company will help you achieve your product goals while maintaining an efficient production design.
+Strouse’s quoting process guides you through the product development process, where our engineers suggest design optimizations to ensure a smoother, simpler, and more affordable manufacturing process.

 Your final result shouldn’t depend solely on your manufacturing knowledge.
 Instead, consider reaching out to find a trusted partner who will help you succeed.